 Find a Software Solution that Will Save You Time

 Investing in a practice management and EHR software that is modern and full of all the tools you need to run your practice will help you and your staff be as efficient as possible.
 Look for a solution that comes equipped with everything you need so that you're spending less on third party add-on software.
 If you're already evaluating different software solutions, use this online calculator to compare the costs of different systems over the course of five years.

 Spend on a Website

 People turn to the Internet to find everything.
 Your eyecare practice needs to make an impression online to attract new patients to your office.
-Don't be afraid to spend some money on building a professional website that will be memorable, and easy to navigate when new patients are searching for a local optometrist.
+Don't be afraid to hire experts to build a professional website that will be memorable and easy to navigate when new patients are searching for a local optometrist.

 At the end of the day, running a successful practice comes down to taking care of your patients.
 If you take care of your patients, they will in turn take care of your and your business.

 Here's a video on how to start your practice off with the right tools.